viant/endly/testing/log/README.md

 A log validation verifies produced by a logger with desired log records.

-Once a log listener detects data produce by a logger it places it to the pending validation queue, then later when assert request takes place,  validator takes (and removes) records from pending validation corresponding to expected records.
+Once a log/validator listener detects data produce by a logger it places it to the pending validation queue, then later when assert request takes place,  validator takes (and removes) records from pending validation corresponding to expected records.
 This process may use either _position_ or _index based_ matching.